jyotiraditya92/Investorreadinessplatform/README.md

   # Investor Readiness Platform

   This is a code bundle for Investor Readiness Platform.
-The original project is available at https://www.figma.com/design/SWOtWGUGPQ5bGIX7lRpDXw/Investor-Readiness-Platform.

   ## Running the code